Nothing conjures up carefree summer days like cycling to the shore with a towel and a good book in a bike basket.

-Watch out for that motorist who’s too busy dialing his cell phone for a restaurant reservation to pay attention to the road.
+Watch out for that motorist who’s too busy dialing a cell phone for a restaurant reservation to pay attention to the road.

 - Carry lights

 Weather at the shore can be changeable, even during daylight when fog can limit visibility.
-Keep front and rear lights on your bike or in your bag.
+Travel with front and rear lights on your bike or in your bag.